Lei Zhengfu: Timeline

 After the conclusion of the 18th Party Congress in China, on November 20, 2012, Zhu Ruifeng posted the screen shot on his website “Civil Supervision”; Xu Jiguang, a former investigative journalist later posted it on his personal microblog.
 Because of the popularity of microblogs in China, people started to pay attention; the number of hits to the Civil Supervision blog dramatically increased, reaching more than 20 million.

 This phenomenon drew the attention of other media, and they began to interview Lei, who commented that the “promiscuous video is deceitful”.
 On November 23, the press office of the Chongqing municipal government issued a microblog stating that the Chongqing Municipal Commission for Discipline Inspection, in charge of enforcing party discipline, had taken note of the content of the video and was verifying its authenticity.
 On November 23, an official at the press office made an announcement on microblog, saying that the government had verified that the male shown in the video was Lei himself, who will be removed from his position.

 Overall, from the release of the screenshot on the Civil Supervision Website to the final decision of removing of Lei Zhengfu from his official position took only 63 hours.
 And it is believed to be one of the quickest responses of an investigation into official abuse.

 This scandal has exposed not only the corruption of Lei Zhengfu, but also the builder who sent girls as 'presents' to this official.
 This video was made by the mistress of the official, who was sent by a builder.
 Lei Zhengfu had the official power to sign the lease.
 So in order to get the land lease contract, the builder sent girl to him, and trained the girl to secretly shoot the sex video.
 The builder used the video to blackmail Lei.
-After taping this video, instead of threatening Lei, the builder made friend of him.
+After taping this video, instead of threatening Lei, the builder made friends with him.

 In 2009, the property developer let others use this video to threaten Lei, who confessed his “romantic relation” to his supervisor.
-After the investigation, the mistress and builder were arrested under the “Sike Seal Crime”.
+After the investigation, both the mistress and builder were arrested under the “Sike Seal Crime”.
 Lei was protected and was promoted few months later to be the Beibei District Party Secretary.
-During these three years, the video was kept secret.
+During those three years, the video was kept secret.

 Result

-Lei was sentenced to 13 years in jail for taking more than 3.1 million yuan ($500,000) in bribes.
+Lei was sentenced to 13 years in jail for taking more than 3.1 million yuan ($500,000) in bribes, and was incarcerated at Jiulong Prison of Chongqing until his release on January 25, 2024.